+The type of material and finishes used varies between the four character zones.
 All of the houses are brick, some red and some stock brick.
-The finish used also varies between the roads, some with stucco and others with plain brick work and stone.
+The finish used also varies between zones, some with stucco and others with plain brick work and stone.
 Brick construction with yellow stock or red facing brick stone and stucco dressing were all employed in the construction of the buildings.
 Other materials used include:

 - Stone and stucco dressing

 - Brick and terracotta dressing

 - Slate roofs

 - Cast iron

 - Timber sashes

-- Quarrie tiling